tkwonn/Computer-Builder/README.md

 * How to use API to get data by asynchronous processing.
 * How to use JSON, Promise Object, and Lambda function.
-* How to deal with complex state logic (managed with useContext, useReducer).
+* How to deal with complex state logic (managed with useContext and useReducer).

 ### Built With